 What is ECHO?

 ECHO stands for Extending the Collaboration of Healthcare Organisations.
-The ECHO initiative focuses on harmonising market strategies and data requirements across borders, and translates this into a common used datamodel.
+The ECHO initiative focuses on harmonising market strategies and data requirements across borders, and translates this into a commonly used data model.

 How does ECHO work?

-GS1 Member Organisations together with healthcare stakeholders align efforts and create a clear strategy in the exchange of product data via the Global Data Synchronisation Network (GDSN), the global standard for data exchange.
-The ECHO initiatives and used datamodel are now being realised by the involved countries: Denmark, Netherlands, Belgium, Germany, Finland, France, Ireland, Spain and Switzerland.
+GS1 Member Organisations and healthcare stakeholders join forces to create a clear strategy for the exchange of product data via the Global Data Synchronisation Network (GDSN), the global standard for data exchange.
+The ECHO initiatives and the data model used are now being put into practice by the countries involved: Denmark, Netherlands, Belgium, Germany, Finland, France, Ireland, Spain and Switzerland.
+More countries may join in the future.

 The heart of ECHO: Why is it important?